Salmon & Steelhead Hatcheries

 What We Do

 Hatchery Plans currently available for Public Review and Comment

 - Notice of Intent to Prepare an Environmental Impact Statement for Hatchery Programs in the Nooksack River Basin.
-Comment period closes July 20, 2016.
+Comment period closed July 20, 2016.

 - Notice of Intent to Prepare an Environmental Impact Statement for Hatchery Programs in the Duwamish-Green River basin of Washington State.
 Comment period closed June 3, 2016.